Feeling Tired? Stressed? Adrenal imbalance may be the cause - PartII

 - Certain health conditions appear to involve both chronic inflammation and a dysfunctional immune system: cancer and inflammatory bowel disease (Crohn’s disease, ulcerative colitis) are good examples.

 Luckily, certain biological systems are established in the body to help regulate such problems.
 Among other checks and balances, our adrenal glands help control this inflammation and mitigate its damage by releasing cortisol (& other hormones) in the body.
 Cortisol’s potent anti-inflammation action quells the fire wherever it may be needed in the body.
 If the disease is not treated however, the inflammatory process is ongoing and the adrenal glands are called on 24-hours a day to secrete cortisol.
 Chronic inflammation therefore can prevent our adrenal glands to recuperate.
 Overtime, the adrenals produce sub-optimal levels of hormones thereby causing a depleted state in the body.
-If inflammatory problems are not corrected, ‘adrenal fatigue’ follows.
+If inflammatory problems are not corrected, ‘adrenal dysfunction’ follows.

 Please note, that although cortisol helps to initially dampen the inflammatory ‘fire’ in the body, when secreted in excess amounts on a chronic basis, it can actually damage the body.
 Cortisol therefore has a ‘double edge sword’ like effect in the body.